 Hemingway’s Ol Seki

-Located on the award winning Naboisho Conservancy, Hemingway’s Ol Seki offers guest an amazing wildlife experience.
+Located on the award-winning Naboisho Conservancy, Hemingway’s Ol Seki offers guests an amazing wildlife experience.
 The camp is intimate with ten tents perched on an escarpment.
 Tents are massive and modern with canvas all around including two massive family tents.

-Ol Seki overlooks a manmade watering hole that was frequented by various antelope and hyena in the night.
+Ol Seki overlooks a manmade watering hole that was frequented by various antelope and hyenas at night.
 While the main deck sits on a large rocky outcrop that made for a fantastic spot to watch the sunset and have a romantic fireside dinner.

 We loved the game drives in Naboisho and our two Maasai guides, Rafael and Patrick, were fantastic.
-Our guides came from the conservancies guiding school and they were very familiar on their own land.
+Our guides came from the conservancies guiding school and they were very familiar with their own land.

-Ol Seki works as a great camp in conjunction with Hemingway’s Nairobi.
+Ol Seki works as a great camp in conjunction with Hemingways Nairobi.
 They are well situated in a wonderful private conservancy and have all the amenities to ensure a comfortable safari.

-Camping In The Mara
+Camping In The Masai Mara

 It is possible to camp on your own in the Masai Mara.
-The Mara conservancy offers three basic public campsites and five private campsites.
+The Mara Conservancy offers three basic public campsites and five private campsites.
 The public campsites operate on a first come first serve basis and take no reservations.
 While the private campsites are open to the public via reservation.
 All campsites require the hiring of two-night guards for 2,000 KSH each.